yoanisgil/docker-logging-tutorial/part-01/article.md

 This article is the first of a few ones centered around logging in Docker.
 We will take a rather in-depth look to the first two drivers *json-file* and *syslog*.
 We will see how they work and what their strengths and limitations are, etc.

+**NOTE**: This article's source code alone with the code used all throughout the tutorial can be found on [Github](https://github.com/yoanisgil/docker-logging-tutorial)

 Docker Logging 101
 ----------------------

-Before getting into the specifics of any of the available logging drivers, there are these questions, which you might have already asked yourself:
+Before getting into the specifics of any of the available logging drivers, there are these questions you might have already asked yourself:

 - What messages are actually logged?
 - How do I get my messages shipped to the logging driver?

 If you asked yourself these questions and you at least gave it a try to the [daemonized hello world example](https://docs.docker.com/userguide/dockerizing/), well it turns out you already know the answers.
 The answer to first question it's actually dead easy: anything that gets written out to the container's standard output/error will get logged.
 As to the answer to the second one, you don't need to do much, at least not by default.
-When a new container is created, and provided that no logging specific options has been passed at the moment of creating it,  the docker engine will configure the default logging driver which is the json-file one.
+When a new container is created, and provided that no logging specific options has been passed at the moment of creating it,  the docker engine will configure the default logging driver which is the `json-file` one.
 So if we put together 1 and 2 it's clear that anything your application write to it's standard output/error will get written in a json file.
 That simple.

 Ok, that last one paragraph was too long, so enough wording and let's see it in action.
-Let's create a simple python script which writes to both it's stdout and stderr output:
+First we will create a simple python script which writes to both it's stdout and stderr output:

 ```python
  import sys